 After you must have started your program, good academic grades can land you a scholarship that will waive subsequent tuition fees.

-Below is a list of cheapest universities in Italy for international students.
+Complete list of cheapest universities in Italy for international students

 - Free University of Bozen-Bolzano

 - Libera Università Mediterranea

 - University of Bergamo

 - University of Bologna

 - University of Cagliari

 - University of Molise